 A Building (Visitor’s Entrance), 3rd Floor

-New OB patients excluding Active Duty Members must have referral from primary clinic and referral should reference a positive quantitive pregnancy test, number of weeks gestation at time of referral, and any known OB risk factors.
-Prior to being scheduled New OB orientation.
-Please download and fill out the following documents and bring them with you to your New OB orientation.
-OB Screening Form 2010.
+New OB patients, excluding Active Duty Members, must have a referral from a primary care provider.
+The referral should reference a positive quantitive pregnancy test, number of weeks gestation at time of referral, and any known OB risk factors prior to being scheduled a new OB orientation appointment.

 We Provide Centering Pregnancy

 Centering Pregnancy: Centering Pregnancy is a multifaceted model of group care that integrates the three major components of care: health assessment, education, and support, into a unified program within a group setting.
 Eight to twelve women with similar gestational ages meet together, learning care skills, participating in a facilitated discussion, and developing a support network with other group members.